obsoletenerd/bin-mate/README.md

 ## ESP32 Versions

-For a version of the project that can run off a single battery for many months, we're developing both DIY and custom-PCB versions using an ESP32 and utilising all the deepsleep/low-power trickery, along with larger multi-colour e-Paper displays.
+For a version of the project that can run off batteries for many months, we're developing both DIY and custom-PCB versions using an ESP32 and utilising all the deepsleep/low-power trickery, along with larger multi-colour e-Paper displays.

 You will be able to order them pre-built, or solder together yourself.
 Both the DIY and custom-PCB versions have been prototyped and are in progress, and will be published when there's something functional to share.